 | Haiku 4.5 | $1.00 | $1.25 / $2.00 | $0.10 | $5.00 |

 Two amplifiers compound on top of the base rates.
 First, effort tier changes how many tokens the model consumes on a call: xhigh and max generate more thinking tokens, more tool-call tokens, longer responses.
 Anthropic does not publish per-tier multipliers ("a behavioral signal, not a strict token budget"), so any "this tier costs Nx that tier" claim is workload-derived, not standard.
-Second, Opus 4.7 uses a new tokenizer that consumes up to 1.35x more tokens for the same input text vs. Opus 4.6 and earlier models.
+Second, Opus 4.7 introduced a new tokenizer that consumes up to 1.35x more tokens for the same input text vs. Opus 4.6 and earlier models.
 Cost goes up even at the same per-MTok price.

 When the cost-spread argument breaks: prompt caching